Behavioral Biases and Nonadditive Dynamics in Risk Taking: An Experimental Investigation: Experimental results

-Another behavior of the quadruple pattern is risk seeking even when the probability of loss is high.
-An analogous problem with very high losses can be seen below: \\ \\ { \bf Problem 3} - Imagine you received an inheritance equivalent to \$ 200 million.
+Another behavior of the fourfold pattern is risk seeking even when the probability of loss is high.
+An analogous problem with very high losses can be seen below: \\ \\ { \bf Problem 3} - Imagine you received an inheritance equivalent to \$ 200 millions.
 However, a problem has arisen upon receipt of inheritance and you will have to choose between: \begin{enumerate}[label=\alph*)] \item 95\% chance to lose the \$ 200 million; [26.87\%] \item to pay \$ 190 million.
 [73.13\%] \end{enumerate} In Kahnemam and Tversky's experiments without extreme outcomes, risk seeking is preferable even when the probability of loss is very high \cite{tversky1992advances}, but in the above problem, this phenomenon is not observed.
-First, respondents do not seem to ignore inheritance.
+First, respondents do not seem to ignore inheritance what shifts their point of reference.
 Second, they demonstrated risk aversion, because most sought the certain loss that still guarantees a fortune of \$ 10 million (a hard amount to achieve over time).
-So, one of the quadruple pattern, which suggests risk seeking even when the probability of loss is high, can be violated when there are extreme losses.
+So, one of the quadruple pattern, which suggests risk seeking even when the probability of loss is high, can be violated when the reference point is shifted.

-The contrast ratio between time averages may influence decision-making heuristics.
-For example, problems 1 and 2 have a high contrast ratio and we note that the fraction of respondents who prefer option b is very high.
-If these fractions are not far from that expected by the law of large numbers, from Shannon's entropy, we have an almost certainty about the preference for the best time average because entropy is low ($H (0.9851) = 0.1118$ for Problem 1 and $H (0.9552) = 0.2639$ for Problem 2).
-Therefore, this an evidence that high contrast between time averages may lead to almost certainty about the behavior.

-In problem 3, although the loss magnitude is very high, the contrast ratio between time averages is low because of low probability. (see the $\ast$-magenta curve in Figure \ref{figPTRC}).
-In addition, the entropy about behavior in this problem is over three times the entropy of problems 1 and 2 ($H (0.7313) = 0.8396$).
-Is this increase in uncertainty a consequence of the low contrast ratio between time averages?
-Therefore, the contrast ratio between time averages may set a threshold between the physical stimulus and the sensations and perceptions they produce.

-The temporal impact on the wealth is relevant for decision-making heuristics.
-In all the above experiments, the risk seeking observed in the Prospect Theory experiments disappears with increasing outcome magnitude.
-This result shows that the amounts produce a wide range of physical stimuli which may present over one heuristic for the same probabilities.
+Finally, it should be noted that the estimated contrasts were consistent with the observed behaviors.
+First, problems 1 and 2 presented the strongest biases of the experiment (above 95\% of preferences) corroborating with high contrasts (see Figure \ref{fig:contrastP1P2P3}).
+Second, Problem 3 has a weaker contrast for most of the range, $q\in [0,0.9]$, because the curve is more convex (see Figure \ref{fig:contrastP1P2P3}).
+This is consistent with the low unanimity in the preference for a certain loss (option with only 73.13\% of preferences).